-Some adventurous chefs in kitchens visited by Friend & Burrell are having a go at producing black garlic – with dehydrators or other slow-heating equipment.
+Some adventurous chefs in kitchens visited by Friend & Burrell are having a go at producing their own black garlic – with dehydrators or other slow-heating equipment.
 Not every attempt is successful!
 The trick is in maintaining a certain hydration level with consequent flavour and texture balance (not too bitter, not too sweet, not too chewy).
-Their efforts may reflect the curiosity of young chefs, the availability of newer technologies as well as a wish to enjoy excellent local garlic throughout the year (from Gippsland in Victoria for example).
+Their efforts may reflect the curiosity of young chefs, the availability of newer technologies as well as a wish to enjoy excellent local garlic throughout the year.